Author: Jared Millson

 About the Author

-Jared Millson is an assistant professor in the department of philosophy & religious studies at California State University, Bakersfield.
+Jared Millson is an assistant professor in the department of philosophy at Rhodes College in Memphis, TN.
 His work engages issues in epistemology, philosophy of language, philosophy of science, and logic.
-Much of it focuses on the nature of inquiry, the logic of questions and answers, and the study of scientific explanation and representation. www.jamillson.com
+Much of it focuses on the nature of inquiry, the logic of questions and answers, and the study of scientific explanation and representation.
+JAMillson.com